shana9pm/CSDS-Material-and-Solution/README.md

 # Data Lab

-*Assigned: Saturday March 5th*
+*Assigned: Thursday, February 1st*

-*Due: Friday March 11th, 11:59PM EST*
+*Due: Saturday February 11th, 11:59PM EST*

 The goal of this lab is for you to experiment with working with data in various degrees of structure.